bilgino/angularforddd/README.md

 ## Layered architecture

 Considering multilayered architectures, the question arises of how to organize layers in SPA applications?
 This question refers to code splitting, communication across layers and demanding business logic through services.
-The multilayered architecture consists of the following layers:
+The multilayered architecture in Domain-Driven Design embraces the following layers:

 **» Horizontal cut**<br/> Cutting the application into layers...